imdeepmind/imdb-scrapper/README.md

 - **SQLite Database**: The project uses SQLite, which is suitable for small-scale applications but not ideal for production-grade systems.
 - **Scraping on API Call**: Scraping is triggered directly via the Scrape API, which may cause timeout issues for large datasets.
 A queue service like RabbitMQ or Celery would be better for handling this asynchronously, but it is beyond the scope of this assignment.
+- **No movie id**: I'm not scrapping any ID for the movie.
+Because of this, I'm using the name of the movie to detect unique movie names.
+This is not ideal as there could be two movies with same name.